 Corporate Improvement Objective 4.
-We will contribute to the ongoing regeneration of our district by delivering a capital investment programme, enhancing facilities and opportunities for local people Senior Responsible Officer: Community Plan Theme & Outcome Project (Action) Head of technical Services Theme 4: Economic Growth Outcome: We prosper in a stronger and more competitive economy.
+We will contribute to the ongoing regeneration of our district by delivering a capital investment programme, enhancing facilities and opportunities for local people Senior Responsible Officer: Community Plan Theme & Outcome Project (Action) Raymond Lowry - Head of Technical Services Theme 4: Economic Growth Outcome: We prosper in a stronger and more competitive economy.
 Development and delivery of a place shaping capital economic regeneration programme across the District.

-The additional challenges facing Mid Ulster's most vulnerable communities due to the coronavirus (COVID-19) pandemic means there has never been a more important time to strengthen the economic, social, and physical wellbeing of our places, lasting effects will be felt for many years to come.
-We must look to a period of recovery from the COVID-19 pandemic.
-We have had to lead our lives locally, pulling together more as communities, to see off the many challenges arising from coronavirus.
+The additional challenges facing Mid Ulster's most vulnerable communities due to the longer term impacts, arising from the Pandemic and the current economic instability caused by inflation, means there has never been a more important time to strengthen the economic, social, and physical wellbeing of our places, lasting effects will be felt for many years to come.
+We must look to a period of recovery post pandemic and to the economic recovery out of inflation.
 The Council's capital programme of local projects will maintain our ongoing support for vibrant, accessible village/ town centres, open spaces and communities.